How To Clean Scale From Brazed Plate Heat Exchangers

-- Periodically check your isolation valves as they may have initially seated against scale.
+- Periodically check your isolation valves as they may have initially seated against the scale.
 As ScaleBreak dissolves the scale, this action will help you avoid losing the product.

 - Circulate the ScaleBreak solution for the recommended timeframe as indicated by our calculation tool.

-- During your ScaleBreak cleaning, you will want to make sure your solution remains active.
-For this step, please follow our “Testing ScaleBreak’s Effectiveness” procedure.
+- During your ScaleBreak cleaning, you will want to ensure your solution remains active.
+See how you can tell if your descaler is still active here.